 Preventing and responding to Incidents

-1. The Contractor shall [suspend Exploitation activities and follow the procedures set forth in regulation 29 bis] if it is reasonably foreseeable that proceeding or continuing would cause or contribute to an Incident, [or reduce] or prevent the effective management of an Incident.
-[1.bis A Contractor shall maintain an Incident Register in respect of all on board any mining vessels or Installations engaged in Exploitation activities.]
+1. The Contractor shall suspend Exploitation activities and follow the procedures set forth in regulation 29 bis if it is reasonably foreseeable that proceeding or continuing would cause or contribute to an Incident, [or reduce] or prevent the effective management of an Incident.

+1.bis A Contractor shall maintain an Incident Register in respect of all on board any mining vessels or Installations engaged in Exploitation activities.

 2. The Contractor shall, upon becoming aware of an Incident:

-(a) Notify its Sponsoring State or States States adjacent to the contract area likely to be affected and the Secretary-General [without undue delay] at the earliest time possible] [immediately], but no later than 24 hours from the moment the Contractor becomes aware of the Incident;

-(b) Immediately implement, where applicable, the Emergency Response and Contingency Plan approved by the Authority for responding to the Incident;
+(b) immediately implement, as applicable, the Emergency Response and Contingency Plan;

-(c) Undertake promptly, and within such time frame as stipulated, any instructions received from the Secretary-General in consultation with the Sponsoring State or States, flag State, [States adjacent to the Contract Area likely to be affected] or relevant international organizations, as the case may be;
+(c) undertake promptly, and within such time frame as stipulated, any instructions received from the Secretary-General in consultation with the Sponsoring State or States, flag State, [States adjacent to the Contract Area likely to be affected] or relevant international organizations, as the case may be;

-(d) Take any other measures necessary in the circumstances to limit the adverse effects of the Incident;
+(d) take all other measures necessary [and reasonable] in the circumstances to limit the adverse effects of the Incident;

-(e) Record the Incident in the Incidents Register; and
+(e) record the Incident in the Incidents Register; and

-(f) Following resolution of an Incident, provide the [Secretary-General and its Sponsoring State or States] with an Incident report which details the Incident and any corresponding data on its nature, scale, and impacts, the Contractor’s response, [findings] [and any proposed measures to minimise or reduce the risk of similar Incidents occurring in the future].
+(f) following resolution of an Incident, provide the [Secretary-General and its Sponsoring State or States] with an Incident report which details the Incident and any corresponding data on its nature, scale, and impacts, the Contractor’s response, [findings] [and any proposed measures to minimise or reduce the risk of similar Incidents occurring in the future].
+Any adjacent coastal states consulted under paragraph 2, subparagraph (c) shall also receive the incident report.

-3. The Secretary-General shall promptly report any Contractor that fails to comply with this regulation to its Sponsoring State or States, [States adjacent to the Contract Area [likely to be affected] and the flag State of any vessel involved in the Incident for consideration of the institution of legal proceedings under national law.
+3. The Secretary-General shall promptly report any Contractor that fails to comply with this regulation to its Sponsoring State or States, [States adjacent to the Contract Area [likely to be affected] and the flag State of any vessel involved in the Incident for consideration of the institution of legal proceedings under national law [and the Compliance Committee].

-4. bis.
-Alt.
-The Secretary-General shall:
+4. The Secretary-General shall:

 (a) before issuing instructions under this regulation, request instruction from the Compliance Committee, and consult with the Sponsoring State or State, and other relevant State or international organisations, insofar as it is feasible to do so taking account of the urgency in the situation; and

-(b) follow any relevant Standards and Guidelines on the issue of instructions under these regulations;

-(c) report such Incidents and measures taken to the Commission and the Council at their next available meeting.]
+(c) report such Incidents and measures taken to the Commission and the Council at their next available meeting.

-5. The Secretary-General shall publish copies of Incident reports at the Authority’s website, [subject to ensuring that confidential information is protected].
+5. The Secretary-General shall publish copies of Incident reports on the Authority’s website [and the Seabed Mining Register except to the extent this is] Confidential Information.